25 Things Your Mall Santa Won’t Tell You

 I make $7,000 to $10,000 a season doing this, but cut me some slack

 Between October and December, most mall Santas work about forty 10-hour days and listen to 30,000 children.
+These letters to Santa will cheer you up.

 Wondering why both of my white-gloved hands are always where you can see them?